-- 2.1 Adhere to the requirements of the Occupational Safety and Health Act, Cap.
-99:01, Laws of Guyana. - 2.2 Provide Employees with training on: good environmental management practices; occupational health and safety; and their obligations under this Permit on a regular basis. - 2.3 Ensure that functional communication and transportation systems are in place to respond to emergencies. - 2.4 Ensure all employees and third-party contractors are aware of the Conditions of this Operation Permit Renewed (20190705 BQBJI) and provide training on the requirements of the Permit and good environmental management practices. - 2.5 Prepare and maintain a training file for all employees and third-party contractors, which shall be available upon Officers' request during Compliance inspection and submitted with the Annual Report to the EPA. - 2.6 Employees shall at all times be well protected and equipped with Personal Protective Equipment relevant to the occupational tasks during operation.
-These Personal Protective Equipment (PPE) must include but not be limited to:

-- I. Safety helmets;

-- II.
-Protective respiratory devices

-- III.
-Safety boots with ankle support;

-- IV.
-Gloves with reinforced palms and fingers; and

-- V. Tightly fitted safety goggles.
+- 2.1 Adhere to the provisions of the Occupational Safety and Health Act, Cap.
+99:01, Laws of Guyana. - 2.2 Provide employees with training on good environmental management practices, occupational health and safety and of their obligations under this Permit on a regular basis. - 2.3 Prepare and maintain a training file for all employees and third-party contractors, which should be available upon request to Officers of the Agency during an inspection. - 2.4 Employees shall be equipped with Personal Protective Equipment relevant to the occupational tasks during operation.
+These Personal Protective Equipment (PPE) must include but not be limited to: - I. Safety helmets; - II.
+Protective respiratory devices - III.
+Safety boots with ankle support; - IV.
+Gloves with reinforced palms and fingers; and - V. Safety goggles.